khumRegmi/khumRegmi/README.md

 Here are some ideas to get you started:
 -->
+- 💬I’m currently working on a Food App project applying all aspects of MERN stack where a user can look for restaurants based on their location and food preference, and also authenticated users can add review and add items to their cart; uses React.js for frontend framework along with Node.js and Express.js for backend
-- 🔭 I’m currently working on Javascript projects.
+- 📝 I’m currently busy with learning Redux to the depth.
-- 🌱 I’m currently learning Javascript, and in a few weeks I shall start with NodeJS.
 - 👯 I’m looking to collaborate on projects in front and back end development.
-- 🤔 I’m looking for help with my projects and homeworks.
-- 💬 Ask me about how my love towards porgoramming.
+- 😄 Ask me about how my love towards porgoramming.
-- 📫 How to reach me: khumregmi10@gmail.com.
+- 📧 How to reach me: khum.regmi2@gmail.com.
-- ⚡ Fun fact: will add in a few days.
+- 🏆 I love watching football, playing soccer and watch suspense thriller and historical films when I have time